johnpapa/angular-ngrx-data/docs/entity-reducer.md

 These actions might be part of your plan to support offline scenarios or rollback changes to many collections at the same time.

-For example, you could subscribe to the `EntityService.entityCache$` selector.
+For example, you could subscribe to the `EntityServices.entityCache$` selector.
 When the cache changes, you could serialize the cache to browser local storage.
 You might want to _debounce_ for a few seconds to reduce churn.